 Because so many Dominicans start the day brewing strong coffee grown in the country’s mountain regions, stocking this popular item is a must for any corner store.

 God Provides, a six-part video series, equips loan officers to compellingly share the Gospel with clients and their neighbors using rich, relatable storytelling.

 The Dominican Republic is abundant in papayas, mangoes, and other tropical fruits. $75 can purchase five boxes of fruit for colmado owners to resell in their neighborhood.

-In the D.R., water is often unsafe to drink, leading to disease and chronic stomach problems.
+In the Dominican Republic, water is often unsafe to drink, leading to disease and chronic stomach problems.
 Colmado owners like Mamola stock water jugs to provide their communities access to clean water.

 Living in the rural village of Crasnoarmeiscoe, Moldova, Vera Matveiciuc lost her husband several years ago, leaving her to support their three young daughters on her own.
 To supplement her $100 monthly salary from her job at a local bank, Vera raised produce and livestock to help feed her family and sell the surplus at market.

 In Moldova, one of the poorest countries in Europe, poverty is concentrated in rural areas like Vera’s, where many families live without heat, running water, or nutritious food.
 Three years ago, Vera didn’t think her family would survive another harsh Moldovan winter without the money needed to insulate and heat their home.